Man arrested after bringing gun to Excel Center

-A Kokomo man who police say was connected to a July shooting incident was arrested on Wednesday after bringing a gun to the Excel Center.
+A Kokomo man who police say was connected to a July shooting incident was arrested on Wednesday after police say he brought a gun to the Excel Center.

 Davion Nakwon Allen, 18, is currently facing a Level 5 felony charge of possession of a handgun without a license and a Level 6 felony charge of possession of a firearm on school property, and he’s currently being held at the Howard County Jail on $10,000 cash bond.